kitsonk/kv-toolbox/README.md

 This is useful when storing keys and values in a hierarchical/tree view, where you are retrieving a list and you want to know all the unique _descendents_ of a key in order to be able to enumerate them.

+### `uniqueCount()`

+Resolves with an array of values which contain the unique sub keys/prefixes for the provided prefix along with a count of how many keys there are.

+This is useful when storing keys and values in a hierarchical/tree view, where you are retrieving a list and you want to know all the unique _descendents_ of a key (and the count of keys that match that prefix) in order to be able to enumerate them or provide information about them.